 Overview

-Only: Shell Hair and Short Hair are not using Hair System workflow
+Note: Shell Hair and Short Hair are not using Hair System workflow

 Setup Section

-Hair Sub-Systems
+Hair Systems

 Note: Similarly to Setup modifier, Hair Sub-Systems are optional - for example it is not used when drawing hair curves with Hair Drawing tool.
 But you can add them at any time to any curve by clicking [+] icon in Sub-System tab.